What do Lymond and Marthe look like?

 “stretching like a cat”

 All of these descriptions suggest a light, almost delicate frame with elegance and supple beauty.
 Even in the most masculine activity of the book – the dramatic swordfight between the brothers, the two best swordsmen in Scotland, the descriptions of Francis suggest a light athleticism rather than a crude or heavy combat, though obviously a strong arm must also be present.
+There is also this one direct reference:

 In Queens’ Play we get some more hints about height: